 With the relative appeal of G-REITs improving compared to international shares, we have decreased our investment in broad-based, quality oriented, global shares.
 However, we continue to see value at a country and sector level.
-Following recent outperformance, we have taken additional profits from our investments in global energy companies (the energy sector is up more than 50% in 2022!), with the proceeds being partially used to top up our holdings in Korean shares.
-Korean shares have underperformed of late, in part given Korea's proximity to China but also given its position as a key global manufacturing hub at a time of increasing economic uncertainty.
-At current levels, pricing in Korean shares appeals, providing an attractive opportunity to increase our investment in this market.
+Following recent outperformance, we have taken additional profits from our investments in global energy companies (the energy sector is up more than 50% in 2022!), with the proceeds being primarily used to top up our holdings in Chinese and Korean shares.
+Chinese shares remain unloved with the recent extension of President Xi's term exacerbating fears around prolonged regulatory uncertainty, not to mention the implications of other government policy, including a zero-tolerance approach to COVID-19.
+Nonetheless, even after applying a considerable margin of safety to account for these risks, Chinese shares still look to offer significant long-term value (even though we acknowledged the potential for ongoing volatility in the short-term).
+Korean shares, too, have underperformed of late, in part given Korea's proximity to China but also given its position as a key global manufacturing hub at a time of increasing economic uncertainty.
+Similarly, current pricing in Korean shares appeals, providing an attractive opportunity to increase our investment in this market.